jessonfoo/p003/week_8_and_9/2_JavaScript/jquery/readme.md

 ### Release 1: Selecting Elements with jQuery
 jQuery allows you to select elements by their id, class, tag name or other css style selectors.
 Use several different [jQuery Selectors](http://api.jquery.com/category/selectors/) to select the elements on this page.
 Verify your selectors work by assigning them to a variable and then viewing this variable in the console.

-For example, the add the code `var bodyElement = $('body')` to the `jquery_example.js` file and then in the Chrome DevTools Console type `bodyElement`.
+For example, the add the code `bodyElement = $('body')` to the `jquery_example.js` file and then in the Chrome DevTools Console type `bodyElement`.
 This should show a jQuery object in the console.

 ### Release 2: Modify Elements with jQuery
 The jQuery [css method ]( http://api.jquery.com/css/) allows you to modify a selected elements css.
 Use this to change the following css attributes on the `<h1>` element: